-Three general categories of properties are recognized in SysML: parts, references, and value properties (see Section 8.3.2.1, "Binding Connector").
+Four general categories of properties of blocks are recognized in SysML: parts, references, value properties, and constraint properties.
+(See Section 8.3.2.2, Block, for definitions of these property types.)
 A part or value property is always shown on an internal block diagram with a solid-outline box.
 A reference property is shown by a dashed-outline box, consistent with UML.
+Ports are special cases of properties, and have a variety of notations as defined in Chapter 10, Ports and Flows.
+Constraint properties and their parameters also have their own notations as defined in Chapter 11, Constraint Blocks.